-The number and value of mergers and acquisitions (M&As) worldwide have risen year-on-year, and even taking into account increased protectionist policies by governments and weakening economies, deal activities in Asia-Pacific remain robust.
+The number and value of mergers and acquisitions (M&As) worldwide have risen year-onyear, and even taking into account increased protectionist policies by governments and weakening economies, deal activities in Asia-Pacific remain robust.

-Nonetheless, the increase in M&A volume and deal value has not often resulted in increased shareholder values.
-And it is not just small unpracticed companies that fail to make deals that meaningfully jolt TSR (total shareholder return).
+Nonetheless, the increase in M&A volume and deal value has not often resulted in increased shareholder value.
+And it is not just revealed that more than 60% of small unpracticed companies that fail to make deals that meaningfully jolt TSR (total shareholder return).